gggliuye/VIO/docs/deepblue/LM.rst

 triangulate point
 ~~~~~~~~~~~~~~~~

-Given two corresponding points image pixel positions and corresponding camera poses, result in its 3d position. (notice: the image pixel poistion is the homo-pose in camera reference, which is [x/z, y/z] )
+Given two corresponding points image pixel positions and corresponding camera poses, result in its 3d position. (notice: the image pixel poistion is the homo-pose in camera reference, which is [x/z, y/z] ).
+VINS uses DLT method to solve the problem as in `Triangulation`_ .